PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4860" title="CDVD: Implement Disc Swapping" authors="refractionpcsx2" >}}

-Disc-Swapping has always been a highly requested feature as you have games that have 2 discs to make 1 game where it request please insert disc 2.
+Disc-Swapping has always been a highly requested feature for multi-disc games which may ask you to swap to the second disc half-way through the game.

-Others that use it as more as an addendum to unlocking more items or a game like Alter Echo which requests to put the original disc back in and correctly reads it.
-Surprisingly the SingStar series might handle this the best as it can swap songs via disc-swapping and sure there is a button to do disc-swapping but it correctly handles without it.
+Others that use it as more as an addendum to unlocking more items in games such as Dynasty Warriors 5.
+Another game like Alter Echo which requests to put the original disc back when you eject the game even though it has only 1 disc.
+Surprisingly the SingStar series might handle this the best as it can swap songs via disc-swapping and sure there is a button to do disc-swapping but it correctly handles swapping without it.

-As you see, there are multiple behaviours possible when you are using the disc-swapping functionality (e.g. ejecting games) ranging from quite a few games being fine and nothing happening until it requires new data and thus likely crash to giving you error messages or simply freezing.
+As you see, there are multiple behaviors possible when you are using the disc-swapping functionality (e.g. ejecting games) ranging from quite a few games being fine and nothing happening until it requires new data and thus likely crash to giving you error messages or simply freezing.

 {{< progress/github-link prNums="4871" title="CDVD: Time reads by sectors per second instead of bytes + Some rotational latency" authors="refractionpcsx2" >}}